boxmein/CarND-Vehicle-Detection/writeup_template.md

 After all that was done, I implemented a heatmap by mapping windows over multiple frames and thresholding the map to create a map of vehicle positions.

+This heatmap and labelling is done in vehicledetector.py lines 48-65.

 I then used `scipy.ndimage.measurements.label` to identify blobs in the heatmap and assign them to a vehicle.
 After that, I constructed bounding boxes surrounding the